Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: Simulation Results

 \subsection{Simulation Settings}

-In this section, we use the MNIST dataset to evaluate the performance of the proposed SIM-based DNN for implementing image recognition tasks in the wave domain.
+In this section, we use the MNIST dataset to evaluate the performance of the proposed SIM-based EMNN for implementing image recognition tasks in the wave domain.
 It consists of approximately 70,000 images of handwritten digits from 0 to 9 with $28 \times 28$ grayscale pixels.
 The cardinality ratio of the training set to the testing set is 6:1, and 20\% of the training set is allocated for validation purposes.
-Moreover, the semantic communication system operates at $28$ GHz, corresponding to a wavelength of $\lambda = 10.7$ mm.
+Note that the noise is added to the received signal during the training process to improve the system's robustness.
+Moreover, the SemCom system operates at $28$ GHz, corresponding to a wavelength of $\lambda = 10.7$ mm.
 The thickness of the SIM is set to $D = 10\lambda$, while the spacing between adjacent meta-atoms is a wavelength, yielding $S_{a} = \lambda^{2}$.
 Additionally, the horizontal distance from the transmitting antenna to the input layer of the SIM is set to $d_{t,s} = d_{s}$.
 The distance between adjacent receiving antennas is set to $d_r = \lambda/2$.
 For the wireless link, the Rician factor is set to $K = 3$ dB, and the path loss from the SIM to the receiver is modeled as $p = C_0d_{s,r}^{-\gamma}$, where $C_{0} = -35$ dB denotes the path loss at a reference distance of 1 m. $d_{s,r}$ denotes the distance between the SIM and the receiving array, and $\gamma =2.8$ is the path loss exponent in our simulations \cite{an2021low}.
 Additionally, the transmit power and the noise power are set to $p_{t} = 40$ dBm and $\sigma^{2}_{v} = -104$ dBm, respectively.

-In terms of the training process of SIM-based DNN, we consider 100 epochs, and the mini-batch size $B$ is set to $64$.
+In terms of the training process of SIM-based EMNN, we consider 100 epochs, and the mini-batch size $B$ is set to $64$.
 Moreover, the learning rate is set to $\alpha = 0.001$, which will be gradually decreased by multiplying $\alpha$ with a decay factor $\iota_{f} = 0.8$, if the loss function value does not vary in five consecutive epochs.
 The decay coefficients of the first-order and the second-order moment estimates are $\beta_{1} = 0.9$ and $\beta_{2} = 0.999$, respectively.
 The first-order moment vector $\mathbf{m}_{t}$ and the second-order moment vector $\mathbf{v}_{t}$ are initialized to $\mathbf{0}$.